 Guinness Crew Neck Top with Signature & Logo.
 Available in sizes extra-small to XXL, this official Guinness merchandise is athletic and stylish.
 It is long-sleeved for warmth and has the Guinness logo right on the front.
 The crew neck top itself is black, and the logo and signature are white and gold.
 The clean-cut style works in any weather condition and for any event.

-Guinness Black and Cream Top.
+Guinness Green Sweater.
 This top is 100% cotton.
-It comes in black and cream, a lovely color combination.
+It comes in green and white, a lovely color combination.
 The logos are embroidered, and the top ranges from sizes small to XXL.
 This is a striped jersey, a classic style you’ll find in pubs all throughout the UK (but in Ireland especially!).
 This top is reminiscent of fun, beer-filled nights cheering on your favorite team.
 This top is official Guinness merchandise as well, and you can see the famous logo embroidered on the top left-hand chest pocket.
 The collar is also high, another notable feature of this storied style.
 These are our top picks for fall!
 Irish fashion will never go out of style.
 Warm and stylish, these tops, hats, scarves, and gloves are sure to keep you toasty through the coming cool weather.
 Summer doesn’t last forever, but the luck of the Irish certainly does.

 For more great men’s fashion and a full selection of everything we have to offer, click here.

 Originally published on Jul 17, 2017